LinuxDil/Kite-Auto-Bot/README.md

 # Kite AI Auto-Bot

-An automated interaction bot for Kite AI platform with multi-wallet and proxy support.
+An automated interaction bot for Kite AI platform with multi-wallet and proxy support. go

 ## First Step